pranavrao1/AutomatedAILawnmower/README.md

     1. It will them move two or one step in the currect direction.
     2. _An Enhancement can be made here if the map has information about the surouding squares on the destination, we can pick the direction it will turn too._
 3. The mower will now check to see if the remaining seven adjacent sides have any green grass.
     1. It will also check one square over if the information is available.
-This is how we will assign priority of which side needs to be mowed first:
+This is how we will assign priority of which side needs to be mowed first is listed below.
+    2. Depending on which direction gets the higest points we can decide the direction to turn the mower.
+    3. _An Enhancement can be made here if the map has information about the surouding squares on the destination, we can pick the direction it will turn too.
+We will need to que it here so that the mower will remember to include in its next turn._
+4. If none of grass locations can be accessible, then the following actions can be done:
+    1. Check to see if map is fenced off and all grass is mowed.
+        1. Then turn off all mower.
+    2. If not pick random direction by removing all frence, creater and other mower squares.
+    3. Run validation to ensure random direction and move are correct with mower map.

+Table 1: Points for each Grass Square.
 Total Points | First Squre | Second Squre
 ------------ | ------------- | -------------
 3 | Grass | Grass